mginabluebox/URL-Historian-Chrome/README.md

 # Notification
 * When the icon appears grey ![icon](icon_disabled_16.png), all activities in the extension are paused.
 After the extension is activated, the icon will appear in color ![icon](icon16.png).
 * The extension will send reminders after you pause the extension for 60 minutes.
+After the first reminder, it will send follow-ups in 6-hour intervals until reactivation.

 # Usage
 ### Login
 1. Enter your user ID in *User ID*.
 2. Click on **Submit**.
 The extension will become active ![icon](icon16.png).
-3. After 3 failed login attempts, you will be denied access to the extension's functionalities.
+3. After 10 failed login attempts, you will be denied access to the extension's functionalities.
 You can contact our research team to recover your ID and regain access to the extension.

 ### Pause/Activate the extension
 * Slide the toggle button to the left to pause ![icon](icon_disabled_16.png), or right to reactivate the extension ![icon](icon16.png).